 To speed up the cooking of the salmon soup, I used a premade vegetable stock for this dish.
 If you have the time, you can make your own though.
 Fry up your vegetables in a sauce pan and make sure to caramelise them well.
 Pour water on and let it simmer and reduce.
 When you find the flavour intense enough, strain the stock.
 You can freeze the stock for later use.

 As for the vegetables that go into the soup, you should treat them gentler, so that they present themselves nicely in the bowl.
 Fry on low heat for about 10 minutes until they soften.
 I used potato, leek, carrot, celery stick and fennel for my soup.
 You can also add celeriac or parsnips for more flavour.
+If you can’t get your hands of fennel, try these fennel substitutes.

 You might consider the fennel an unusual choice but this often overlooked vegetable is a match made in heaven for fish.
 The subtle anise flavour is simply a wonderful pairing for any fish or seafood, especially with salmon.
 Even if you think it smells of licorice and you don’t fancy it, please do not leave it out.
 The salmon soup won’t be the same without it.